Title

 As expected, the treaty becomes a political football, with both the Democrats and Whigs trying to stake out their positions on the war and the treaty in advance of the 1848 presidential race.

-On February 23, news that ex-President John Quincy Adams has died, following a sudden collapse on the floor of the House, momentarily mutes the contentiousness.
-After a hiatus to honor Adams, the Trist Treaty is finally approved in the Senate on March 10 by a vote of 38-14.
+The contentiousness is momentarily muted by news on February 23 that ex-President John Quincy Adams has died, following a sudden collapse on the floor of the House.
+After a hiatus to honor him, the Trist Treaty is finally approved on March 10 by a vote of 38-14.

 With the Mexican Cession in place, America has both extended and secured, once and for all, its borders, and its recognition as one of the world’s most powerful nations.

-But the victory comes with a “poison pill” that will haunt and divide the nation going forward: whether or not slavery will be allowed to take hold in the Mexican Cession land just acquired.
-This is the exact issue that kept Andrew Jackson and other Presidents before Polk from prior invasions in the west.
+But the victory comes with a “poison pill” that will haunt and divide America going forward: whether or not slavery will be allowed to take hold in the Mexican Cession land just acquired.
+This is exactly the issue that kept Andrew Jackson and other Presidents prior to Polk from prior invasions in the west.

 Sidebar: Death Of The Remarkable John Quincy Adams